All Episodes

 After debacle after debacle after debacle, the question still arises, how can people have such faith in government to fix things?

-And the answer, frustratingly, is there just too many people now to whom big government means big benefits.
+And the answer, frustratingly, is there are just too many people now to whom big government means big benefits, means big results, means the government cares.

-It's a sad place we've gotten to, and this bunch, this I Obama is moving faster than I ever thought.
+And this bunch, this, Obama is moving faster than I ever thought.

 Lickety split.

-He said, Problem in Israel is that the Israelis have occupied too many PLO settlements.
+He said, problem in Israel is that the Israelis have occupied too many PLO settlements.

-That that that's not the problem.
+That's not the problem.

-That hasn't that hasn't happened in years.
+That hasn't happened in years.

-The problem is the Palestinian and the Hamas the Gazuka rockets being launched into Israel.
+The problem is the Palestinian and the Hamas, the Gazuka rockets being launched into Israel.

 Well, too often the United States, we are not your enemy.

-Would Obama make a speech on, say, a conservative network and say, I am not your enemy?
+He says, when he make that speech to me, would Obama make a speech on, say, a conservative network and say, I am not your enemy?

-Or would he say you are my enemy?
+Or would he say, you are my enemy?

 Let's talk about casualties for just a second.